Encompassing Money Advice for Women Is Our Gift

 In my parents’ generation, when people retired, most employers provided them with some lifetime income.
 My father is an example.
 He worked as a hospital administrator.
 He had a pension plan plus substantial savings from the income he earned during his career.
 So he knew that he and my mother would be able to live comfortably once he retired.
 Similarly, my father-in-law worked for Sears, Roebuck, and his company assisted employees with financial planning and pension plans.
 He also enjoyed a comfortable retirement.

 Unfortunately, this practice has gone the way of vinyl records and black-and-white TV sets.
-Just look at Silicon Valley, the mammoth computer and electronics industrial center.
+Just look at Silicon Valley, the mammoth computer, and electronics industrial center.
 It is one of the hottest areas of economic growth in America.
 Virtually none of these companies in Silicon Valley have traditional pension plans.
 They mostly offer 401(k) plans, in which employees actively participate in making investments and managing their invested dollars, and they have no guarantee of future income.

 Other workplace trends are diminishing our financial security, too.
 Back in my years in graduate school, I worked for the state treasurer’s office in Nashville, Tennessee.
 One employee came to work each day, sat at his empty desk, and read The Wall Street Journal for the whole of his days.
 He had been appointed to his position by a political friend.
 He had absolutely no job responsibilities and could not be ﬁred.
 And I’ve heard similar stories from people in private business—tales of “Old Bill,” who never did any work but coasted toward retirement thanks to a lenient or friendly boss.
 Back then, even less-than-hardworking employees could usually expect their employers to be there for them.

-Well, kiss those sweet days good-bye.
+Well, kiss those sweet days goodbye.
 Today, there is no place in the United States where you can go sit and have long-term job security; foreign competition and the heightened scramble for profits in every industry have made sure of that.

 Furthermore, even for those who have steady jobs, corporations are no longer in the business of guaranteeing your job and long-term financial security.
 There are several reasons for this.
 To begin with, the federal government has made pension and qualified plan rules so complicated and the administration of these plans so costly that many employers no longer want to offer them.
 To make matters worse, some firms have badly mismanaged pension funds and have been hit with lawsuits from angry employees who lost their life savings.
 In one such instance, an executive used the company’s pension funds, purchased numerous paintings by LeRoy Neiman, and hung them in his house.
 So cash was not available in the plan as employees needed it.

 The most famous example is the company, Enron.
-The company lined up grief counselors who helped employees, when the company 401(K) plan was more than half invested in Enron stock and the stock plummeted to worthless.
+The company lined up grief counselors who helped employees when the company 401(K) plan was more than half invested in Enron stock and the stock plummeted to worthless.
 The company employees lost nearly a billion dollars.

 According to the National Association of Plan Advisors, in the 12 months ending Oct.
 1, 2012, more than 300 investigations resulting in $1.27 billion in fines were levied by the United States Department of Labor’s Employee Benefits Security Administration (EBSA).
-EBSA reports as many as 75 percent of 401(k) plans that it audits are out of compliance.
+EBSA reports as many as 75 percents of 401(k) plans that it audits are out of compliance.
 Last year, EBSA’s enforcement efforts resulted in more than 3,500 civil investigations.

 Just as employer pension plans have slowly evaporated, Social Security has become beleaguered.
 Initiated as a ray of hope for Americans who would otherwise starve in their old age, Social Security has mutated into an almost unmanageable monolith.
 In 2014, over 59 million Americans receive d almost $863 billion in Social Security payments.
 Nine out of ten individuals age 65 and older receive Social Security benefits.
 But with the first crop of baby boomers—the largest aging population in the history of this country—reaching retirement, it is greatly feared that the Social Security trust fund will be empty.
 All the money you contributed during your working years— easily more than $50,000 for the average person—is cash you might never see.
 Many baby boomers realize that they won’t be able to depend on Social Security to survive and that they will need to continue working well into their seventies and even eighties in order to maintain their current lifestyles and financially support themselves.